musteka-la/mustekala/docs/architecture.md

 "good nodes" as the velocity of perform the actual synchronization.

-  * Is important to mention that the storage size of all the ethereum states (i.e. an "Archive Node") is (as 2017.06.08) in the vicinity og 1TB.
+  * Is important to mention that the storage size of all the ethereum states (i.e. an "Archive Node") is (as 2017.06.08) in the vicinity of 1TB.
 A single block state is in the range of 10GB to 20GB.
 Which makes unsustainable for the casual user to maintain.

-  * Moreover, while each main client offers a flavor of light client, there are a number of caveats, namely, the chance of finding a synchronized run willing to accept this light client connection.
+  * Moreover, while each main client offers a flavor of light client, there are a number of caveats, namely, the chance of finding a synchronized one willing to accept this light client connection.

   * Also.
 As the synchronization process consist on processing the transactions